-Operated jointly by the United States and Spain, U.S. Naval Station Rota, serves as the gateway to the Mediterranean for America’s Navy.
-Just west of the Straits of Gibraltar, Rota is a major supply depot and support facility for the U.S. Sixth Fleet, which is based in Naples, Italy.
-(An extensive transportation system throughout Europe also gives those stationed in Rota a great opportunity for travel.)
+Operated jointly by the United States and Spain, Naval Station Rota serves as the gateway to the Mediterranean for America’s Navy.
+Just west of the Strait of Gibraltar, Rota is a major supply depot and support facility for the U.S. Sixth Fleet, which is based in Naples, Italy.
+An extensive transportation system throughout Europe also gives those stationed in Rota a great opportunity for travel.

-Enjoy the semi-tropical climate of southern Spain, and venture out to visit the nearby city of Sevilla, which offers the chance to immerse yourself in Spanish history, culture and architecture.
+Enjoy the semi-tropical climate of southern Spain, and venture out to visit the nearby city of Seville, which offers the chance to immerse yourself in Spanish history, culture and architecture.

 Peter the Great, Russia’s Tsar, built St. Petersburg in the early 1700s with the help of European architects and engineers.
 The classic European style of the city makes it a paradise for anyone interested in museums and architecture.
 It boasts massive palaces, grand cathedrals, and stunning canals and promenades.

-During the Cold War, the city was called Leningrad.
+During the Cold War, the city's name was changed to Leningrad.
 Since the fall of the Soviet Union, it’s been reopened to tourism.
 The city’s weather is mild despite its far northern location.
 It’s so far north, in fact, that the sun never sets during the last week of June.

 One of America’s closest allies in the Pacific is a common stop for America’s Navy.
 Sydney, Australia’s biggest city and port, is host to an exciting mix of nightlife, beaches and recreation.
-Sydney Harbor is widely regarded as one of the world’s most spectacular bays with its world-famous Opera House.
+Sydney Harbour is widely regarded as one of the world’s most spectacular bays with its world-famous opera house.

-Australia offers many outdoor activities for those who have some time to spend.
-Here, you’ll find surfing, sailing and diving, along with shopping and sightseeing.
+Australia offers many outdoor activities for those who have some time to spend surfing, sailing and diving, along with shopping and sightseeing.
 To the north is the tropical Great Barrier Reef, while Australia’s wilderness offers challenging hikes and other recreational opportunities.

 There’s a great world out there waiting.
 Come and explore it in America’s Navy.